 “Future: Feyenoord?”
-Those two humble words were the last to leave the medium-build Austrian’s pen as he hunched over a table in favourite cafe in central Vienna.
+Those two humble words were the last to leave the medium-build Austrian’s pen as he hunched over a table in his favourite cafe in central Vienna.
 After a relatively good season in The Hague, he was taking some time off and had travelled back home.
 He lights a cigarette and flips it into his mouth, taking a drag before signing the letter.
+“Your Ernst Happel.”

 By 1969, the former Austrian national team defender was already a known name in the Netherlands, having transformed mid-table battlers ADO Den Haag into a consistent top four side, as well as recording a historic 2-1 victory over Ajax and a certain Rinus Michels in the 1968 KNVB Beker.

-Having grown up and developed in the thick of Hugo Meisl’s Wunderteam and with the experience of two World Cups, Happel introduced a tough but fluid style of play at ADO that was previously rare in the Dutch football scene, scrapping formations like the 4-2-4 for a 4-3-3 and ironically using it to defeat Rinus Michels’ Ajax in the cup final.
+Having grown up and developed in the thick of Hugo Meisl’s Wunderteam, and with the experience of two World Cups, Happel introduced a tough but fluid style of play at ADO that was previously rare in the Dutch football scene, scrapping formations like the 4-2-4 for a 4-3-3, ironically using it to defeat Ajax.

-That summer he made two key acquisitions in Ajax left-back Theo van Duivenbode – who incidentally Michels rejected as lacking the quality to beat top European opposition – and fellow Austrian, midfielder Franz Hasil from Schalke 04.
-Hasil admitted that the money in Germany was much better but “no one could say no” when Ernst Happel asked you personally to join him.
+That summer he made two key acquisitions in Ajax left-back Theo van Duivenbode – who Michels rejected as lacking the quality to beat top European opposition – and fellow Austrian, midfielder Franz Hasil from Schalke.
+Hasil admitted that the money in Germany was much better but “no one could say no” when Happel asked you personally to join him.

 The second of Happel’s core triumvirate was Coen Moulijn, better known as Mr. Feyenoord.
-Rotterdam’s left-sided equivalent of Ajax’s Sjaak Swart, Moulijn is widely considered the best Dutch left winger of all time, even ahead of Piet Keizer.
-He was already nearing the end of his career when the enigmatic Austrian arrived but the club legend reflected years later that he felt nothing for any coach in his career except Happel, who made him feel truly special.
+Rotterdam’s left-sided equivalent of Ajax’s Sjaak Swart, Moulijn is considered by some to be the best Dutch left-winger of all-time, even ahead of Piet Keizer.
+He was already nearing the end of his career when the Austrian arrived but the club legend reflected years later that he felt nothing for any coach in his career except Happel, who made him feel truly special.

 Moulijn – who had been injured in training the previous day by Israël – had to not only work on the ball, but off it too.
 He was tasked with harassing Celtic full-back David Hay every time he got the ball and ensuring that the Scots’ biggest threat, Jimmy Johnstone, was isolated from the passage of play.
 On a larger scale, Feyenoord were set out by Happel to play much like they had done against Ajax since Celtic too played a 4-2-4 system.
 It was not the most attractive of affairs but it was a treat of a game in its own way; a strategic battle between two great tacticians.